Mandatory access control: Microsoft

 Starting with Windows Vista and Server 2008, Microsoft has incorporated Mandatory Integrity Control (MIC) in the Windows operating system, which adds integrity levels (IL) to running processes.
 The goal is to restrict access of less trustworthy processes to sensitive info.
-MIC defines five integrity levels: Low, medium, high, system, and trusted installer.
+MIC defines four integrity levels: Low, medium, high, and system.
 By default, processes started at medium IL.
 Elevated processes receive high IL.
 Child processes, by default, inherit their parent's integrity, although the parent process can launch them with a lower IL.
 For example, Internet Explorer 7 launches its subprocesses with low IL.
 Windows controls access to objects based on ILs.
 Named objects, including files, registry keys or other processes and threads, have an entry in their ACL indicating the minimum IL of the process that can use the object.
 MIC enforces that a process can write to or delete an object only when its IL is equal to or higher than the object’s IL.
 Furthermore, to prevent access to sensitive data in memory, processes can’t open processes with a higher IL for read access.